teracow/googliser/README.md

 Create the gallery in condensed mode.
 No padding between each thumbnail and they're all square.
 The default leaves some space between each thumbnail, but each thumbnail can be a different shape.

 `--colour [PRESET]` or `--color [PRESET]`
-Image colour.
+The dominant image colour.
 Preset values are:

 - `any`
 - `black-white` or `bw`